ACADEMIC SERVICES Frequently ASKED Questions

 • You're not a grade-based organization.
 How do you measure progress?

 Every Learner participates in creating goals and objectives for their time with us.
 These goals are decided on by their team, which typically includes our staff, the family and the Learner.
-We have monthly team meetings to assess the progress on those goals and work together to update or change based on progress.
+We assess the progress on those goals and work together to update or change based on progress.

-Additionally, the curriculum we access through Khan Academy tracks progress and through our Google Classroom page, we communicate progress.
+Additionally, the curriculum we access through Khan Academy tracks progress and can be viewed through Guardian Khan accounts.

 • Do you offer IEP support?